 As well as being an assault on the senses, Jamaa el Fna was an assault on my sense of personal space.
-I had read a lot about the hustlers and scammers of Morocco but even marching through the crowds, head down and avoiding eye contact, I was unable to avoid them.
+I had read a lot of the hustlers and scammers of Morocco but even marching through the crowds, head down and avoiding eye contact, I was unable to avoid them.

 “Hey, how are you?”, “Hey, Are you English?”, “Hey….[add any attention grabbing phrase]”.
 It can be hard to enjoy a place when you are being constantly being hassled – you get the impression that foreign visitors are just seen as an opportunity for a quick buck, like walking ATMs.
-Wander through any souk and you cannot avoid being hassled by vendors, dragged in to shops and made to feel like you can’t leave without making a purchase.
+Wander through any souk and you cannot avoid being hassled by vendors, dragged into shops and made to feel like you can’t leave without making a purchase.
 Taxi drivers want to rip you off.
 Have the audacity to take a photograph?
 Five people will pop out of nowhere to demand payment even if you didn’t take the photograph of them.
-I am usually good at dispersing unwanted attention but in Marrakech this seems harder than in most places.
-At one point my travel partner had her hand grabbed and henna’d before she had chance to stop the perpetrator – when we realised and stopped them they demanded money for the job they did but weren’t contracted to do, even enlisting the help of surrounding locals to demand the money.
+I am usually good at dispersing unwanted attention but in Marrakech, this seems harder than in most places.
+At one point my travel partner had her hand grabbed and hennaed before she had a chance to stop the perpetrator – when we realised and stopped them they demanded money for the job they did but weren’t contracted to do, even enlisting the help of surrounding locals to demand the money.
 Thank god there are tourist police wandering the square. having a half finished henna tattoo covering your hand is not a good look.

 As a man travelling there are some benefits that women can’t enjoy.
 Men are everywhere in Marrakech, gathering in cafes drinking mint tea, hanging in groups in shops or loitering on street corners.
 This is more apparent due to the comparative absence of women.
-This wouldn’t normally be an issue but in Marrakech it takes on a sinister edge.
+This wouldn’t normally be an issue but in Marrakech, it takes on a sinister edge.
 I’ve heard of female tourists being propositioned, groped and harassed.
 If you want to walk down the street without young men leering at you and shouting inappropriate requests then this may not be the place for you.
 Even as a couple I couldn’t help but notice men’s heads turning, wolf whistling and lewd comments being said in our direction.

 There’s part of me that can understand the hostility to visitors though.
 The standards of living are fairly poor in parts of Marrakech, and government restrictions on new construction (to maintain an ‘authentic’ feel for tourists) keeps their standard of living low.
 People take whatever opportunity they can to make some money.